Raman15Scratch/HackOS-Firmware-Xplorer/README.md

 Read instructions.txt in the zip

 Run JAR's on Linux:
-Run these commands in the terminal (Replace x64 with what architecture you have):
+Run these commands in the terminal (Replace x64 with what architecture you have (i586 is x86):
 ```bash
 cd ~/Downloads
 chmod +x jdk-8u111-nb-8_2-linux-x64.sh